SOCIAL SKILLS GROUPS

 $175

-Boys Creators Club: Building Board Games & Growth Mindsets: This workshop will be filled with fun where each boy will get to create a board game to take home.
+Boys Gaming Club: This workshop will be filled with fun with a variety of board and card games to play together.
 The group will focus on creating community and acceptance of oneself and fostering a growth mindset.

 Snacks provided